 Types of Light Bulbs for Outdoor Lighting

-In addition, you can install high-intensity discharge (HID) bulbs, which are primarily used for larger spaces.
-You can use incandescent bulbs outside as long as they’re not exposed to the elements (rain, snow, etc.).
+Additional options are high-intensity discharge (HID) bulbs, which are primarily used for larger spaces, and incandescent bulbs, which are a good option as long as they aren’t exposed to the elements.

 Tip